santhoshtr/website/content/blog/2026-02-14-variable-interpolatable-curve.md

 As you can see, we get variable smooth stroke.
 And it is interpolatable for width by retaining the number of points.

 Thanks for reading!

+> **Note**
+> One of the major shifts in software engineering that happened in the past several months is that AI agentic coding makes you capable of
+> taking up projects that are more ambitious, projects that you postponed in the past.
+I am embracing this radical change and enjoying it a lot.

 [1]: https://en.wikipedia.org/wiki/MetaPost
 [2]: https://mirror.gutenberg-asso.fr/tex.loria.fr/prod-graph/mp.pdf